-- Flammable Items: Candles, incense, anything with open coils, and halogen lamps are prohibited in the residential facilities.
-They present serious fire hazards and may produce an odor that may be disturbing to other residents. - Ceiling decorations: Flammable items such as fishnets or flags should not be hung from the ceiling.
+• Flammable Items: Candles, incense, anything with open coils, and halogen lamps are prohibited

+- Ceiling decorations: Flammable items such as fishnets or flags should not be hung from the ceiling.
 Do not hang anything on or over ceiling lights, sprinklers, or smoke alarms.
-Choose and place your decorations carefully in your room. - Tampering: It is a federal offense to tamper with fire equipment (smoke detectors, fire extinguishers, etc.).

-- Simpson College policy requires everyone evacuates the building when an alarm sounds. - Improper use of fire extinguishers or creating false alarms are serious offenses.
+Choose and place your decorations carefully in your room. - Tampering: It is a federal offense to tamper with fire equipment (smoke detectors, fire extinguishers, etc.). - Simpson College policy requires everyone evacuate the building when an alarm sounds. - Improper use of fire extinguishers or creating false alarms are serious offenses.
 Disciplinary actions, fines, &/or removal from housing can occur for anyone found responsible for infractions of fire regulations.